 “A quickie weekend ground school in Denver provided me with the knowledge to pass the ATP written.
 Then I got a simulator session and an airplane flight check in the CV-580.”

 “Looking back, the most amazing thing is that twenty two days after receiving that 3:00 a.m. phone call we reported to operations at Phnom Penh, Cambodia.
 After a flight check with a Cambodian DCA (FAA) inspector I was made legal by his issuing me a Cambodian ATP with all the proper ratings and authorizations.”

 “Living in Phnom Penh was a far cry from the expectations I had of a war zone.
 The flying was great and the aircraft performance capability got us up and out of the ground fire outside the airport perimeters easily.
 The C-131’s (CV-440s) we flew had just come off the flight line at Finnair and were immaculate.
 We flew regular passengers within Camboida.
-Flights originated in Phnom Penh at Pochentong International Airport and went to either Battambang to the NW on the Thai border or to Kompongsom (Sihanoukville) to the SW on the Gulf of Siam.
+Flights originated in Phnom Penh at Pochentong Airbase and went to either Battambang to the NW on the Thai border or to Kompongsom (Sihanoukville) to the SW on the Gulf of Siam.
 Later we flew flights to Bangkok and to Siern Reap taking Khmer soldiers into the fighting near the Temples of Angkor Wat.
 I would fly missions to other interesting places and told to forget about it…”

 “Early in 1972 things were relatively quiet in Phnom Penh and we felt reasonably secure in our day-to-day activities.
 Then suddenly out of the clear blue on March 22nd around 2 a.m., an unexpected vicious attack by the North Vietnamese Army commandos and Khmer Rouge occurred, lasting nearly two hours.”